ABOUT THE PROJECT

 Stories are how we make sense of our lives.
 The stories we create out of our experience and perspective shape our reality.
 But when it comes to sexual topics and sexuality, those stories can be hard to tell.
 Cultural taboos, shame, and embarrassment can get in the way.
 The Graphic Sex Project is a way for you to tell stories about your sex life in a way that is comfortable and approachable.
 And fun!
 It uses pathways of creativity to uncover uncomfortable topics.
 It produces a visual representation that can be used as aid to conversation and reflection.
 It gives you an image further reflection or to facilitate partner communication.

 Making a graph is a way to really think about what you really want, to think outside your script.
 When you know what you want, it’s easier to say what you want.
 When you can say what you want, you are more likely to get it.

-The Graphic Sex Project (GSP) is designed to help people have better sex by helping them talk about it!
-GSP began as an icebreaker activity in a women’s discussion group called Women Uncorked.
-In the group, people who identify as women were invited to make a “graph” of a positive sexual experience using little colored cubes, sticker dots, and markers.
-Then the group would talk about what feelings, thoughts, realizations, and desires came up while they were doing the activity.
+I’m not a therapist.
+I write and edit non-fiction television and feature documentaries for a living.
+I started this project as an icebreaker activity in a women’s discussion group I founded called Women Uncorked.
+In the group, I invited people to make a “graph” of a positive sexual experience using little colored cubes, sticker dots, and markers.
+Then the group would talk about what feelings, thoughts, and insights came up while they were doing the activity.

 Live installations of the Project continue.
 Contact us for information about having the Graphic Sex Project at your event.
 It’s a fun and entertaining crowd-pleaser for adult and sex-positive events, and a great educational tool for sex positivity.